Fri Oct 4th / All-in Global / Archived

 World Ski Championships: Moments and Markets

-BACKGROUND: 18th February is the first day of the FIS Nordic World Ski Championship in Falun, Sweden, and the participating countries are among the most important markets for All-In Translations and our clients.
+BACKGROUND: 18th February is the first day of the FIS Nordic World Ski Championship in Falun, Sweden, and the participating countries are among the most important markets for All-in Global and our clients.
 If you need our help with any translations simply request a quote here.

-Each day during the countdown to the championship and halfway through it I will rank and present each country based on its gaming market potential, winter sport history (moments) and chances for medals at the 2015 FIS Nordic World Championship.
+Each day during the countdown to the championship and halfway through it I will rank and present each country based on its gaming market potential, winter sports history (moments), and chances for medals at the 2015 FIS Nordic World Championship.

 SUNDAY 1ST MARCH: NORWAY